sashetophizika/hyprscratch/README.md

 * `cycle [normal|special]`: cycles between scratchpads (optionally only normal or special ones) in the order they are defined in the configuration file.

+* `toggle name`: toggles the scratchpad with the given name

+* `summon name`: summons the scratchpad with the given name

-* `call name`: calls the scratchpad with the given name
+* `hide name`: hides the scratchpad with the given name

 * `previous`: summon the last used scratchpad that is not currently active.